Teachable-AI-Lab/teachable-ai-lab/about.md

 ### What we do

-Our research research focuses primarily on three thrust areas: (1) **Teachable Systems**, (2) **Human-Like AI/ML Models**, and (3) **Computational Models of Human Learning and Decision Making**.
+Our research focuses primarily on three thrust areas: (1) **Teachable Systems**, (2) **Human-Like AI/ML Models**, and (3) **Computational Models of Human Learning and Decision Making**.
 As highlighted in the following figure, these thrust areas are synergistic and support one another.